just-containers/s6-overlay/README.md

 have to care about them.
 2. **stage 2**: This is where most of the end-user provided files are meant to be executed:
     1. Execute legacy oneshot user scripts contained in `/etc/cont-init.d`.
-    2. Run user s6-rc services declared in `/etc/s6-overlay/s6-rc.d`, following dependencies
+    2. Run user s6-rc services declared in the `/etc/s6-overlay/user-bundles.d/user` bundle, following dependencies.
+(The services themselves are declared in `/etc/s6-overlay/s6-rc.d`.)
     3. Copy legacy longrun user services (`/etc/services.d`) to a temporary directory and have s6 start (and supervise) them.
+    4. (if any) Run user s6-rc services declared in the `/etc/s6-overlay/user-bundles.d/user2` bundle, following dependencies.
 3. **stage 3**: This is the shutdown stage.
 When the container is supposed to exit, it will:
     1. Send a TERM signal to all legacy longrun services and, if required, wait for them to exit.
     2. Bring down user s6-rc services in an orderly fashion.